rojounooo/hacking-dvwa/File Upload/file_upload_hard.md

     - Turn intercept off

-12. On the kali terminal start a listener
+12. in a powershell terminal start a listener

     ```bash
-    nc -lvnp 1234 # If you changed the port number in the webshell file then change it here
+    nc.exe -lvnp 1234 # If you changed the port number in the webshell file then change it here
     # l - listener mode
     # v - verbose output
     # n - skip DNS resolution (faster)